burningion/bicyclist-defense-jetson/README.md

 ## AWR1443 mmWave Radar Data Collection

 You _must_ use Jetpack 6.
-Otherwise, there's a bug in the UART controller for the Jetson Orin Nano.
+Otherwise, there's a bug in the UART controller for the Jetson Orin Nano on Jetpack 5 that prevents the AWR1443 from running.

 Once you've done that, install the requirements for the [pymmwave](https://github.com/m6c7l/pymmw) project.

 From there, you can edit the `source/mss/14_mmw-xWR14xx.cfg` file to just run the resources you need, and extract running features from the `source/app/` directory.

+I plan on using the point cloud to do DBSCAN as outlined in the paper [here](https://ieeexplore.ieee.org/document/9916096).

 ## Discovering Video Devices for Inference, in Containers